SpongePowered/Schematic-Specification/versions/schematic-3.md

 An instance of an [entity type](#defEntityType) that has a relative position to the origin of the schematic.
 Additional data is dependent on the type while vanilla optional data for entities can be found [here](https://minecraft.gamepedia.com/Chunk_format#Entity_format).
 Mods can add extra data to any entity instance.
 Each entity in a Minecraft game instance is uniquely identifable through a [`UUID`](https://docs.oracle.com/javase/6/docs/api/java/util/UUID.html), however schematics **can not** be relied on to provide a `UUID` for the targeted entity as common Minecraft implementations will generate a new `UUID` for each entity spawned from a schematic.

 ##### <a name="defBiome"></a>Biome
 A specific environmental aspect to a region that affects various rendering options, such as foliage coloring, rain, snow, temperature, mob spawning, and sometimes sky rendering.
 They do have potential physical effects based on implementation and are id'ed by [`ResourceLocation`s](#defResourceLocation).
-More about these can be read [on the minecraft wiki](https://minecraft.gamepedia.com/Biome).
+More about these can be read [on the Minecraft wiki](https://minecraft.gamepedia.com/Biome).

 ## Data Types